License Plates & Placards in NevadaPage Overview

-Nevada license plates have 7digits (or 6, if you drive a motorcycle).
+Nevada license plates have 7 characters (or 6 characters, if you drive a motorcycle).
 You are allowed to request a personalized license plate up to the maximum number of characters, as long as that combination is not already in use or obscene.

 You can easily check to see what letter and number combinations are available using the Personalized License Plate Availability Search online.
 Simply type in your choice and click Submit.

 Once you have two or three options for your plates, you have several ways to order personalized license plates: by mail, by fax, or in person.

-Order by mail: Download the Personalized License Plate Application and fill it out completely.
+Order by mail: Download the Personalized License Plate Application (Form SP66) and fill it out completely.
 Mail it to the address on the application, along with applicable fees (see below).

 The DMV accepts checks or money orders, made payable to DMV.
-You can also use a credit card by completing the Credit Card Authorization form.
+You can also use a credit card by completing the Credit Card Authorization (Form VP205) form.

 Order in person: Download the Personalized License Plate Application and fill it out completely.
 Bring it in to your nearest full-service DMV office.
 You can also pay applicable fees by check, money order, or credit card.